getsentry/size-limit-release/README.md

 ```

 Note that this will not do anything if it detects that size limit information has already been added to the release.

+The v2 tag of this assumes that you upload your size limit data with v4 of the upload-artifacts action.

+If you are uploading data with v3 of upload-artifacts, use the v1 tag.